TheLevelUp/pos-library-proposed-orders-java/README.md

 ## Introduction
 For point-of-sale and point-of-sale-integration developers working with LevelUp and LevelUp's Proposed Orders flow, this library simplifies what a developer needs to know to create orders.
 Some common inbound questions include, "What happens if a customer only wants to pay part of the bill?
 What do I send LevelUp?"
 This tool will take care of that for you.

-The `ProposedOrderCalculator` accepts known check values such as:
+The [`ProposedOrderCalculator`](src/main/java/com/scvngr/levelup/pos/ProposedOrderCalculator.java) accepts known check values such as:

 - The current outstanding amount (including tax) due on the check.
 - The current tax amount on the check.
 - The total amount of items exempt from earning loyalty (e.g. tobacco, alcohol).
 - The amount your customer wants to pay.

-...and gives you the values needed to either "[create a Proposed Order](http://developer.thelevelup.com/api-reference/v15/orders-create-proposed/)" or "[complete an Order](http://developer.thelevelup.com/api-reference/v15/orders-create-completed/)".
+...and gives you the [`AdjustedCheckValues`](src/main/java/com/scvngr/levelup/pos/AdjustedCheckValues.java) needed to either "[create a Proposed Order](http://developer.thelevelup.com/api-reference/v15/orders-create-proposed/)" or "[complete an Order](http://developer.thelevelup.com/api-reference/v15/orders-create-completed/)".

 - The `spend_amount`
 - The `tax_amount`